 Data Source: Safetynet and A & I Traffic enforcement activities are a tool in addressing driver behavior at the time it occurs.
 Traffic enforcement plays an important role the prevention of accidents and removes unsafe vehicles and drivers from the road.
 The objective of traffic enforcement for the AHP is to decrease serious injury and fatality crashes on Arkansas' roadways.
 The AHP conducts CMV traffic enforcement stops with an inspection, CMV stops without inspection and Non-CMV traffic enforcement stops.
-In the near future AHP will be able to track information regarding the number of CMV stops without inspection and Non-CMV stops.
-This will be accomplished utilizing the newly developed E-citation system to track the number of citations and warnings issued during these specific traffic stops.
+In the near future AHP will be able to track information regarding the number of CMV stops without inspection and Non-CMV stops without inspection system to track the number of citations and warnings issued during these specific traffic stops.
 AHP is currently finalizing the E-Citation system to capture the number of traffic stops and enforcement actions taken (citations and warnings) and it should be operational in the first quarter of FFY 2018.
-Until the E-Citation system is fully implemented and a check box added, data for CMV traffic enforcement stops without an inspection and Non-CMV traffic enforcements is simply collected using totals from directed enforcements.
-The numbers entered CY 2015, CY 2016 and CY2017 have been obtained from directed enforcements conducted in the fourth quarter of CY 2015 (FFY 2016 First Quarter), CY 2016 (FFY 2016 Second, Third, Fourth Quarter and FFY 2017 First Quarter) and CY 2017 (FFY2017 Second, Third, Fourth Quarter and FFY 2018 First Quarter).
+Until the E-Citation system is fully implemented and a check box added, data for CMV traffic enforcements.
+The numbers entered CY 2015, CY 2016 and CY2017 have been obtained from directed enforcements conducted in the fourth quarter of CY 2015 (FFY 2016 First Quarter ), CY 2016 (FFY 2016 Second, Third, Fourth Quarter and FFY 2017 First Quarter) and CY 2017 (FFY2017 Second, Third, Fourth Quarter and FFY 2018 First Quarter).